Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/testpriem.md

 ```

 The CRC is stored high byte first at buf[len-2] and low byte second at
 buf[len-1].
-This is the standard network byte order for a 16-bit checksum.
+This is network byte order (big-endian) for the 16-bit checksum.

 Final length consistency check: